By Tom Ballato

 You played at Cornell for three years after redshirting and transferring from St. Bonaventure your freshman year.
 Describe your time at Cornell playing under coach Donahue.

 Foote: Playing for Coach D was awesome.
-He worked hard to build up a good culture and brought in guys that really built on top of each other and fed off each others success.
+He worked hard to build up a good culture and brought in guys that really built on top of each other and fed off each other’s success.
 When I transferred in, the first thing I noticed was the difference in the feel and the dynamic of the team.
 There was a lot of very healthy competition, and it was fueled by the older guys.
 They constantly challenged everything in practice, the weight room, and off the court.
 The team was a lot closer.
 That continued to develop, and with each incoming class, it became tighter.
 We wanted to be around each other and were genuinely best friends.

 From a playing and scheme perspective, coach Donahue may be the best X’s and O’s coaches I have ever played for.
 I think our offensive efficiency and numbers as a team can attest to that.
 He also did a great job of tailoring the offense to the personnel.
 If you go back and watch the three years I played, each year, our offense was different.
 Some of the overarching concepts were similar (get good open 3’s, play with spacing, beat teams with timing and movement), but the ins and outs were much different.
 My first year, I came off the bench, and the offense revolved around our guard play (Louis, Gore, and Witt mostly) with two big guys who could shoot and space the floor (Kreef and JHart).
-My second year, though, the offense started changing due to necessity.
+In my second year, though, the offense started changing due to necessity.
 Louis went down, Gore went down, teams were keying off on Witt, and Ski was just a freshman still learning the offense.
 Meanwhile, I had gotten bigger and stronger and was more confident, so the offense started to flow through me a little more.
 Then my final year, we had been together so long that the offense was extremely versatile.
 Louis could take over, Witt, myself, Reeves, etc. I think a further testament to Coach D was his decision to bring Jon into games more while Alex was battling injuries, and upon recognizing the tremendous effect he had on the game (Jon shot a very high percentage from three and spaced the opposing defenses so much) to eventually start him.

 You made the NCAA Tournament each year you were there.
 In 2008 and 2009, you lost in the first round of the tournament, but in 2010 you reached the Sweet 16.
 Cornell was ranked #12, and you guys upset #5 Temple and then #4 Wisconsin.